rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-adfs/adfs-attribmapping.rst

 Attribute Mapping for ADFS
 ==========================

-If you want the groups a user belongs to appear in the SAML attributes and assertions sent to Rackspace so they can be mapped into permissions, you will need to include any groups a user belongs to that will be mapped into a Rackspace role or permission.
+If you want both the groups that a user belongs to appear in the SAML attributes and the assertions to be sent to Rackspace (so they can be mapped into permissions, you should include any groups to which a user belongs that will be mapped into a Rackspace role or permission.

+The following steps demonstrate attribute mapping for ADFS:

-1. Go to the Claim rules for the Rackspace Relying Party Trust you setup.
+1. Go to the Claim rules for the Rackspace Relying Party Trust that you setup.

 .. image: ADFS_Step4_edited.png